-We have outlined our proposal into four key areas, based on feedback from stakeholders and that recognize as areas for improvement in our state.
+Our proposal is divided into four key areas for improvement, based on feedback from stakeholders.
 The accompanying spending plan includes details of current HCBS spending projections and details of these proposals.
-Several of the proposals are dependent on legislative changes and cost neutrality projections for 1915(c) HCBS waivers that The North Carolina Department of Health and Human Services (DHHS) will continue to revise the proposals are included that will require additional development; future plans will include these details.
+Several of the proposals are dependent on legislative changes and cost neutrality projections for 1915(c) HCBS waivers.
+The North Carolina Department of Health and Human Services (DHHS) will continue to revise the proposals as changes occur at the legislature and during the waiver amendment process.
+Several proposals are included that will require additional development; future plans will include these details.